Governance and the Metropolis

 Ruhr Parliament

 The Ruhr Parliament is the general assembly of the Ruhr Regional Association (RVR).
 Since 2020, its 91 members are directly elected.
 They participate in 9 committees (i.e. Economic Committee or Planning Committee) and they sit in 6 different political groups.
 The Ruhr Parliament has an important function as a regional platform for policy deliberation and implementation.
-It enables the Ruhr Metropolis to develop regional initiatives and to speak with one voice.
+It enables the Ruhr Area to develop regional initiatives and to speak with one voice.

 Subsidiaries and Campaigns

-The cities and counties of the Ruhr Metropolis work together to pool their strengths.
+The cities and counties of the Ruhr Area work together to pool their strengths.
 They confer competencies upon the Ruhr Regional Association (RVR) and its subsidiaries in areas, where goals can be better achieved at the regional level.
 These competencies include, for example, regional spatial planning, major infrastructure projects and the protection of the environment.
 The RVR relies on more than 15 subsidiaries to deliver tailor-made regional services.
 Two subsidiaries and the RVR's region marketing campaign are introduced below.

 Economic Development